jreiche/aeo_radar/E_2_Sentinel_1_multitemporal_RGB_generation.md

 ### 2. Median calculation for an image collection
-This collection contains 192 single images and needs to reduced in order to create a meaningful multitemporal RGB.
+This collection contains 192 single images and needs to be reduced in order to create a meaningful multitemporal RGB.
-First calculate medians for each pixel and each band in the Sentinel-1 ImageCollection for the first quantiles of the years 2018, 2019 and 2020.
+First calculate medians for each pixel and each band in the Sentinel-1 ImageCollection for the first quarters of the years 2018, 2019 and 2020.

 ```java
 // Split the Sentinel-1 collection into three quarterly median composites, to allow creating a multitemporal RGB composite